|It was hard to believe we captured this scene close to sunset.|

 One’s mental health is equally important in this process and nothing could bring us more joy than the amazing relationship we share as we travel the world.
 This extended stay in South Africa, hopefully lasting until February 20, 2019, when we fly to Kenya (providing we are able to get visa extensions) means we only have 150 days remaining until we leave.

-That remaining 150 days constitutes a total of four months and 28 days.
+The remaining 150 days constitute a total of four months and 28 days.
 We both want to thank all of our worldwide readers for staying with us as we’ve continued to write and post photos of some fairly repetitive scenarios.

 |Giraffes heading back up the embankment while zebras languished in the water.|